-The financial statements present the consolidated results of the NAMA Group for the quarter ended 30 September 2021.
-For the purposes of these accounts, the 'NAMA Group' comprises the results of all entities presented in Chart 1, excluding those in liquidation and includes the results of PV, PB and PWH for the period up to 4 June 2021.
+The financial statements present the consolidated results of the NAMA Group for the quarter ended 31 December 2021.
+For the purposes of these accounts, the 'NAMA Group' comprises the results of all entities presented in Chart 1, excluding those in liquidation and includes the results of PV, PB and PWH for the period up to 4 June 2021 and NASLLC for the period up to 21 October 2021.

-The financial information for all entities is presented showing items of income and expenditure for the quarter from 1 July 2021 to 30 September 2021 and for the year to date.
+The financial information for all entities is presented showing items of income and expenditure for the quarter from 1 October 2021 to 31 December 2021 and for the year ended 31 December 2021.

-The statement of financial position is presented as at 30 September 2021 and 30 June 2021.
-The cash flow statement for the NAMA Group is presented for all cash movements for the quarter from 1 July 2021 to 30 September 2021 and the year to date.
+The statement of financial position is presented as at 31 December 2021 and 30 September 2021.
+The cash flow statement for the NAMA Group is presented for all cash movements for the quarter from 1 October 2021 to 31 December 2021 and the year ended 31 December 2021.

-The income statement and statement of financial position for each NAMA Group Entity are provided on pages 28 to 31.
+The income statement and statement of financial position for each NAMA Group Entity are provided on pages 26 to 29.

-Consolidated Income Statement For the quarter from 1 July 2021 to 30 September 2021
+Consolidated Income Statement For the quarter from 1 October 2021 to 31 December 2021